Back to Blogs

 Visual Foundation Models — A Step Towards AGI

 Visual foundation models are a promising step towards unlocking artificial general intelligence (AGI).
 To develop algorithms that can be applied to any real-world task, these models need to be able to process multimodal data, such as text and images.
 While the NLP domain has showcased AGI-level performance using LLMs, such as OpenAI’s GPT-4, the computer vision domain has yet to achieve similar performance due to the complexity of interpreting visual signals.
-However, the emergence of visual foundation models is a promising step in this direction.
+However, emerging visual foundation models are a promising step in this direction.

-Ideally, VFMs will be able to perform a wide range of vision-language tasks and generalize accurately to new, unseen environments.
+Ideally, VFMs can perform various vision-language tasks and generalize accurately to new, unseen environments.
 Alternatively, a unified platform could merge different visual foundation models to solve different vision tasks.
 Models like SAM and SegGPT have shown promise in addressing multi-modal tasks.
 However, to truly achieve AGI, CV and NLP systems must be able to operate globally at scale.

 The All-Seeing project has demonstrated a model’s capabilities to recognize and understand everything in this world.
 The All-Seeing model (ASM) is trained on a massive dataset containing millions of images and language prompts, allowing it to generalize for many language and vision tasks using a unified framework while maintaining high zero-shot performance.
 Such advancements are a step towards achieving vision-language artificial general intelligence.